American Airlines Flight 1572

 American Airlines Flight 1572 was a scheduled flight from Chicago O'Hare International Airport to Bradley International Airport on November 12, 1995.
-The McDonnell Douglas MD-83 struck trees and an instrument landing system (ILS) antenna during landing, causing $9 million in damage to the aircraft.
+The McDonnell Douglas MD-83 struck trees and an instrument landing system (ILS) antenna during landing, causing $9 million in damage to the aircraft; of the 78 occupants, only one passenger sustained minor injuries.

 Aircraft

 American Airlines Flight 1572 was a regularly scheduled passenger flight from O'Hare International Airport in Chicago, Illinois to Bradley International Airport near Hartford, Connecticut.
 On November 12, 1995, Flight 1572 was operated using a McDonnell Douglas MD-83, a twin-engine, narrow-body jet airliner (registration N566AA).
 The aircraft was equipped with two Pratt & Whitney JT8D-219 engines.
 The MD-83 had accumulated a total of 27,628 flight hours at the time of the accident.